dario-vega/demo-lab-baggage/Labs.md

 permit instances to make API calls against Oracle Cloud Infrastructure services.
 When you create a dynamic group, rather than adding members explicitly to the group, you instead define a set of matching rules to define the group members

-The guidelines to do this setup are provided in  [./privs/dynamic-group](./privs/dynamic-group) directory

-After doing the setup, you just use **Resource Principals to do the connection to NoSQL Cloud Service** as shown below.
+After doing the setup (done for you in the step 3), you just use **Resource Principals to do the connection to NoSQL Cloud Service** as shown below.

 In this snippet, there are hard-coded references (eg REGION).